Engineering is an exciting industry, and one which could lead you to a successful and high-paying career.

 How will I be assessed?

-Apprentices will need to achieve a Level 3 knowledge quali cation and a work based NVQ quali cation before the end-point assessment.
+Apprentices will need to achieve a Level 3 knowledge qualification and a work-based NVQ qualification before the end-point assessment.

-Two activities form the end-point assessment: a work-based project completed in the last six months consisting of a report of not less than 1,500 words and focussing on specific work based tasks plus a professional discussion, including a ‘viva’ on the work- based project.
+The end-point assessment is a work-based project (a report of not less than 1,500 words focussing on specific work based tasks) and a professional discussion, including a ‘viva’ on the work- based project.

 What could I do after this course?

-Apprentices can progress to degree apprenticeships in engineering or into engineering management positions.
+Apprentices can progress to related degrees or degree apprenticeships, including those on offer at University Centre Weston, or into engineering management positions.